geonet-myanmar/myanmar-seismic-hub/README.md

 ## License

-This project appears to be educational/research software.
-Check with the original author for licensing terms.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Author
+    - GeoNet Myanmar
+    - Email: geonet.myanmar@gmail.com

 ## Credits